snelliott/autochem/README.md

     },
 }
 ```
-This `Reaction` object is a Pydantic model that includes all of the information
+This `Reaction` object is a Pydantic model that includes all of the information needed
-needed to add this rate to a kinetic mechanism for simulation, including the
+to add this reaction rate to a kinetic mechanism for simulation.
-reactants and products, whether or not the reaction is reversible, and the rate
-constant.
-The `rate` attribute stores either raw rate constant data or a rate
+The `rate` attribute can be either raw rate constant values, $k(T,P)$ stored in a `Rate`
-constant parametrization, using one of several specific `RateConstant` subtypes.
+object or a kinetic parametrization, stored in one of several `RateFit` subtypes.
-In this case, it stores a `PlogRateConstant`.
+In this case, it stores a `PlogRateFit`.
 ```
 >>> rxn.rate
 PlogRateFit(order=2, efficiencies={}, ..., type='plog')
 ```
+Pydantic makes serialization and deserialization very easy.
-The dictionary above can be used to instantiate a new object.
+The `rxn_dct` dictionary above can be used to instantiate a new object as follows,
+automatically instantiating the correct `RateFit` subtype.
 ```
 >>> ac.rate.Reaction.model_validate(rxn_dct)
 Reaction(reactants=['C2H4', 'OH'], products=['PC2H4OH'], ..., rate=PlogRateFit(...))